 Intermuscular: These grow between a group of muscles and can be removed easily through surgical procedures.
 The recovery time of the patient after such surgical procedures is anywhere between 1 to 3 days, depending on the size and location of the inter-muscular Lipoma.
 There is also the possible side effect of the tumor growth recurring again because of incomplete removal of the Lipoma does happen in one percent of the cases.

 Colon: A Lipoma growth can occur anywhere on your body, especially if you are genetically prone to it.
 That means it has been known to occur on the colon and even on other internal organs of the body.
 Usually, these are asymptomatic and may be found just by chance during a colonoscopy or during a surgical procedure.
 They have a higher occurrence in women, especially women in their 60s.
 When growths occur in the colon they are benign fatty tumors, which can be anywhere between some millimeters to 40 centimeters in size.
-Some patients may feel vague symptoms like stomach pain and change in normal bowel habits when suffering from Colon Lipomas.
+When suffering from Colon Lipomas, some patients may feel vague symptoms like stomach pain and a change in normal bowel habits.

 They are diagnosed with the help of Endoscopic Ultrasound [EUS] and doctors may remove them by endoscopic surgical procedures.
 In this particular region, they may cause gastrointestinal bleeding and obstruction in the digestive tract.
 The bleeding is caused due to ulceration.
-That is why even though this tumor is a benign mass, it is considered to be malignant, because of its position and location.
+Even though this tumor is a benign mass, it is considered to be malignant, because of its position and location.